KatsutoshiOtogawa/How_to_install_oracle_in_fedora/README.md

 ```
 # oracle database launch and, be available.

-# these command is operationing in oracle user. oracle user belong to dbaoper.
+# these command is operationing in oracle user. oracle is OS user.oracle user belong to dbaoper.
 echo "startup;" | sqlplus / as sysdba
 launchctl start
 ```